Raamizkn/new-portfolio/memory-bank/activeContext.md

 - Refined the "Strategic Moat" section of the case study template to be context-aware and use brand colors.
 - Updated main page navigation to match the minimalist case study style.
 - Removed the custom cursor system entirely to revert to the standard browser cursor.
-- Fixed a compilation error in case study pages by adding the `"use client"` directive.
+- Implemented the TalkForm AI case study with comprehensive strategy data and visual assets.
+- Integrated brand-specific accent colors and data structures for TalkForm.

 ## Next Steps
-- Implement Talkform AI case study once data is provided.
-- Refine the persona section layout to be more visually engaging.
+- Refine the persona section layout to be more visually engaging across all case studies.
-- Ensure smooth parallax or entrance animations for the new screenshots.
+- Ensure all product images and screenshots are properly optimized and displayed.
+- Final review of all case study content for consistency and tone.
 - Refine the transition between the home page and case study pages.
 - Ensure all images are correctly linked and high quality.